Spin(7) metrics from K\"ahler Geometry: More examples

 So $Q^5$ is again topologically a circle bundle over $\mathbb{T}^4.$ We define a K\"ahler $SU(3)$-structure on $P^6$ by

 where $\sigma_i$ denote the standard self-dual $2$-forms as before.
 The torsion forms are given by

 Taking $H=t^2$ so that $d\xi=-\sigma_3$, one can verify directly that the hypothesis of Proposition \ref{g2thm} are satisfied.
 We thus get a holonomy $G_2$ metric as described in \cite{Apostolov2003}.
 This was also shown to arise from the Hitchin flow of half-flat $SU(3)$-structures in \cite{ChiossiSalamonIntrinsicTorsion}.
-As before we keep $\om$ unchanged and take